jholdstock/dcrvsp/docs/api.md

 **Registering a ticket is a two step process.
 The VSP will not add a ticket to its voting wallets unless both of these calls have succeeded.**

+#### Step Zero (optional)

+Set an alternate signing address for a ticket.
+The ticket must be valid and will be transmitted to the network if not found.
+If set, the vsp will check that a signature is good for this address and fallback to the commitment address if not.
+The address must be valid for the network and a pay to secp256k1 ecdsa pubkey hash script.
+Can be cleared by sending `""` as the `altpubaddress`.
+The key may be set a maximum of three times.
+Further requests to set a new key will be rejected, but the key may still be cleared.

+- `POST /api/v3/setaltsig`

+    Request:

+    ```json
+    {
+        "timestamp":1590509066,
+        "tickethash":"1b9f5dc3b4872c47f66b148b0633647458123d72a0f0623a90890cc51a668737",
+        "tickethex":"0100000001a8...bfa6e4bf9c5ec1",
+        "parenthex":"0100000022a7...580771a3064710",
+        "altpubaddress":"Tsfkn6k9AoYgVZRV6ZzcgmuVSgCdJQt9JY2"
+    }

+    ```

+    Response:

+    ```json
+    {
+        "timestamp":1590509066,
+        "request": {"<Copy of request body>"}
+    }
+    ```

 #### Step One